cruise-automation/k-rail/README.md

 ## Policy exemptions

 A folder to load policy exemptions from can be specified from config.
 Load exemptions by specifying the `-exemptions-path-glob` parameter, and specify a path glob that includes the exemptions, such as `/config/policies/*.yaml`.

+For the Helm deployment, all policy and exemption configuration is contained in [`deploy/helm/values.yaml`](deploy/helm/values.yaml).

 The format of an exemption config is YAML, and looks like this: